 Answer questions and see how you rank against other players.Play Now

-Joplin struggled with her decision to leave Big Brother—they had been like a family to her for a time.
-But she eventually decided to break with the band and go her own way.
-Joplin played with Big Brother for the last time in December 1968.
+Joplin struggled with her decision to leave Big Brother, as her bandmates had been like a family to her, but she eventually decided to part ways with the group.
+She played with Big Brother for the last time in December 1968.

-Unfortunately, Joplin's next album would be her most successful, but also her last.
+Joplin's next album would be her most successful, but, tragically, also her last.
 She recorded Pearl with the Full Tilt Boogie Band and wrote two of its songs, the powerful, rocking "Move Over" and "Mercedes Benz," a gospel-styled send-up of consumerism.

-After a long struggle with substance abuse, Joplin died from an accidental heroin overdose on October 4, 1970, at a hotel in Hollywood.
-Completed by Joplin's producer, Pearl was released the next year and quickly became a hit.
-The single "Me and Bobby McGee," which was written by Kris Kristofferson, reached the top of the charts.
+Following a long struggle with substance abuse, Joplin died from an accidental heroin overdose on October 4, 1970, at a hotel in Hollywood's Landmark Hotel.

 Included In These Groups